 Look at Your Resume

 Once you have all the contractual stuff sorted then it’s time to get back out there and look for a new job.
-So it’s essential that you make sure your resume is bang up to date.
+So it’s essential that you make sure your resume is up to date before a sudden unemployment.
 Even if you have a copy of the last one you used to get this job it’s still important to be sure that you include all your recent achievements and update the references.

 Were You Mistreated Before